YSayaovong/enterprise-financial-forecasting/README.md

 Includes context, business goals, assumptions, and how this pipeline supports leadership-level decisions.

 ## 👤 Author
-Yengkong Sayaovong;
+Yengkong Sayaovong

-Entry-Level Data Engineer | Mechanical Design Background;
+Entry-Level Data Engineer | Mechanical Design Background

-GitHub: @YSayaovong;
+GitHub: @YSayaovong

 LinkedIn: linkedin.com/in/yengkongsayaovong

 🧩 This project bridges finance and data engineering—demonstrating how forecasting systems can be structured as production-grade data pipelines.